6 Tips for Safe & Practical Conceal Carry

 Just like riding a bike, firearms proficiency is a perishable skill.
 While you may never fully forget how to ride a bike or forget how to shoot a gun, both skills diminish and require refreshers to maintain proficiency.

-Thankfully, dry fire is cheap and easy to do at home without spending money on ammo and range fees.
+Thankfully, dry fire training is cheap and easy to do at home without spending money on ammo and range fees.
 With an empty firearm, simply go through the actions of drawing a firearm from concealment and pulling the trigger with an empty gun.
 This is the best (and cheapest) way to actually practice with your firearm.
+But that’s just the start of dry fire – from there, multiple targets transitions, shooting on the move, and more can be trained for free in the comfort of home.

 Have a quality holster and gun belt